etjernst/etjernst.github.io/_news/JDE-acceptance.md

 related_posts: false
 ---

-:fireworks: Thrilled that "[Relaxing Multiple Agricultural Productivity Constraints at Scale](https://emiliatjernstrom.com/assets/pdf/DDST_2024.pdf)" was just accepted for publication in the Journal of Development Economics!
+Thrilled that "[Relaxing Multiple Agricultural Productivity Constraints at Scale](https://emiliatjernstrom.com/assets/pdf/DDST_2024.pdf)" was just accepted for publication in the Journal of Development Economics!

 ---
 layout: post